 Michael Burns spent years working in publishing (including the Guardian Newsweekly, Tenant/Inquilino, & Tikkun magazine) and within the peace and justice movement.
 He learned permaculture design in Guatemala, while working with Ronaldo Lec Ajcot of the Mesoamerican Permaculture Institute.
 Now he is building Cayuta Sun Farm based on permaculture principles when not devoting his energy to permaculture teaching, and promoting permaculture in the Finger Lakes region and around New York State.
 Michael teaches Public Policy & Sustainable Economics at New Roots High School and is Chairman of the Town of Catharine planning board.
 He is a founder, instructor, PDC Administrator and member of the FLPCI Board of Directors.

 Steve Gabriel is an ecologist, educator, author, and forest farmer who has lived most of his life in the Finger Lakes region of New York.
-His personal mission is to reconnect people of all ages to the natural world and provide the tools for good management of forest and farm landscapes.
 He currently works for cooperative extension in the Department of Horticulture at Cornell, focused on permaculture and agroforestry research and education.
-Along with fiance Liz, he operates Wellspring Forest Farm in Mecklenburg NY where they produce shiitake mushrooms, duck eggs, and maple syrup.
-He has co-authored a book called Farming the Woods with professor Ken Mudge, due for publication in Fall 2014.
-Steve is a founder, instructor and Secretary of the FLPCI Board of Directors.
+Along with his wife Elizabeth, he operates Wellspring Forest Farm in Mecklenburg NY where they produce shiitake mushrooms, duck eggs, and maple syrup.
+He has co-authored a book called Farming the Woods with Cornell professor Ken Mudge.
+Steve is a founder of the Finger Lakes Permaculture Institute and served on the Board of Directors for the first 10 years.

 Becky Sims first discovered permaculture with IPEC in Brazil in 2008.
 She found the Institute through her second PDC course at Ithaca College taught by Karryn, and was the Institute’s intern during the 2009 season.
 Becky graduated Magna cum laude from Ithaca College in 2009 with a B.A. in Environmental Studies.
-She has since established Pure Calm True Designs – a edible landscaping business.
-Becky is now the Outreach/Volunteer Coordinator at the Community Science Institute, where she organizes volunteers to conduct stream monitoring and helps homeowners seeking to protect their private wells from hydrofracking contamination.
 She and her husband spend their free time working on their cabin, experimenting with swales and terraces, and building their very own edible forest gardens.
-Becky joined the FLPCI Board of Directors in 2012 and serves as the Treasurer.
+Becky served on the FLPCI Board of Directors from 2012 to 2016.

 Finger Lakes Permaculture Institute